kalisio/kargo/docs/guides/docker-images-helm-charts.md

 sidebarDepth: 3
 ---

+# Containers, charts and kubernetes best practices

-We run docker images through kubernetes, which mean we have some helm chart
+We run docker images through kubernetes, which mean we have some helm chart.

-# Docker image best practices
+## Docker image best practices

 * Prefer -slim images as base and use multi stage builds to reduce image sizes
 * Make your docker image run as unpriviliged user